SimolZimol/Discord-Bot-stable-diffusion-AMD/README.md

 ## How to install
 At the moment you need to get an ready to use onnx model, put your onnx model in the onnx_model folder and change the bot.py onnx_dir to the onnx model folder you put in (C:/bot/onnx_model/stable-diffusion-v1-4)

+if you need help dm me on discord for help (SimolZimol#5242)

 ## How to use
 Commands
 + -creatimg "prompt"